Updated: 13 hours ago

-There are a wide variety of terms and acronyms that are used in the logistics industry.
+There are a wide variety of terms and acronyms that are used in the logistics and freight forwarding industry.
 Here we’ll take a look at three of them in more detail.

 What does FCL mean?

 FCL is an acronym used in Ocean Freight that stands for Full Container Load.
 This can be a confusing acronym as it doesn’t always mean that a shipment fills an entire container.
 Instead, it refers to the containers being in shipment mode and that container only contains a single shipment or part of a shipment.
 In other words, goods from one shipment are not being transported alongside goods from another shipment.